 At each level, my research has explored the importance of internal motivations and experiences as they relate

 to the evaluation or success of social policy.
 This work has led to my invited contributions to the

-Federal Long-Form Census Early Years questions, the UN Standing Committee on Nutrition and as
+Federal Long-Form Census Early Years questions, the UN Standing Committee on Nutrition

-Social Indicators Research.
+Quality of Life, Social Indicators Research.

 At the same time, I am also a practitioner.

 I am an International Coaching Federation (ICF) Associate Certified Coach (ACC)

 with credetialed training in Professional Coaching, Whole Person Coaching, Positive Intelligence, Embodied Transformation and Embodied Leadership.
 I also have years of experience as a residential counsellor and administering and coding psychological assessments for Federal Government Programs.

 I have experience running a sustainable restaurant, as a research consultant

 Raised in Downtown Toronto with one parent on social assistance, another in corporate law, and